 The announcement that independent power producers will form part of the national power grid and that municipalities will be allowed to buy energy from them offered a single ray of hope.

-The President's statement that South Africans must make peace with load shedding was extremely negative.
+The President's statement that South Africans must make pace with load shedding was extremely negative.
 It creates the impression that South Africa's power problems are deeply rooted and that they will not be solved in the foreseeable future.

 One of the artificial attempts to draw the attention away from the country's pressing problems was to announce a third investment conference.
 It, however, delivers little more than promises of investments.
 The President too made promises of job creation, but they will not realise if failed policy directions are maintained and the economy does not grow.